etaoins/arret/README.md

 It aims to combine the expressiveness of Lisp with guarantees provided by functional programming.
 Concurrency will be provided through an Erlang-like model of actors communicating using message passing.

+The Arret compiler and parts of its standard library are written in Rust.
+The mechanism for calling Rust code from Arret is referred to as the Rust Function Interface or RFI.
+Documentation for the [`runtime` module](https://rustdoc.arret-lang.org/runtime/index.html) describes the core concepts of the RFI.

 ## Installation

 ### Docker REPL Image